Skip to main content

 Different key names for different platforms

-Developing for different platforms usually involves different key naming schemas, for example iOS coders would prefer LoginButton key name, while Android coders are keen on login_button.
-Lokalise has the solution to this never-ending battle: enable the Per-platform key names option in project settings.
-To achieve that, click More > Settings in the main menu:
+Developing for different platforms often involves different key naming schemas.
+For example, iOS developers might prefer LoginButton while Android developers prefer login_button.
+Lokalise has a solution for this: enable the Per-platform key names option in project settings.

-Don't forget to save the changes by clicking the corresponding button at the bottom of the page.
+Save the changes by clicking the corresponding button at the bottom of the page.

-Next, once you add a new key (or edit the imported one) there is an option to set a unique key name on a per-platform basis.
+Once this is enabled, when you add a new key (or edit an imported one), you can set a unique key name for each platform.

-Please note that it is not possible to provide different translations for the same language on a per-platform basis.
-In other words, you can create a single key and give it different names for iOS and Web, but this key cannot have different iOS and Web translations for English language.
-If your key must contain different translations for different platforms, then you will have to create two separate keys.
+It is not possible to provide different translations for the same language on a per-platform basis.
+You can create a single key and give it different names for iOS and Web, but this key cannot have different translations for the same language on iOS and Web.

 Hidden and archived keys